taotriad/BabySomnia/Scream_hints.md

 ## Notes

-* Handong is missing in this video, due to participating in Youth With You, a talent show in China and subsequently getting stuck in Wuhan due to Covid-19 travel restrictions.
+* Handong is missing in this video, due to participating in [Youth With You](https://en.wikipedia.org/wiki/Youth_With_You_season_2), a Chinese talent show; due to this she got stuck in Wuhan once Covid-19 travel restrictions were introduced.
-* In choreography scenes there is one dancer wearing a mask; that dancer represents Handong.
+* In choreography scenes one dancer wears mask; that dancer represents Handong.
+* The female backup dancers were members of Happyface Entertainment's pre-debut girl group [Happyface Girls](https://kpop.fandom.com/wiki/Happyface_Girls).